[10/21/2022] Day 10: Alieu Kosiah Testifies

 Asked why Alieu Kosiah called him as a witness in his trial in Switzerland, Kunti Kamara said they were not friends.
 The President then asked him if he thought Kosiah called him to testify that Kosiah was not in Foya at the time of the alleged offences.
 Kunti Kamara said that Kosiah was a person who knew how to lie and always complicated things when he spoke.

-Asked about his relationship with Abraham Towah, known as Papa, Kunti Kamara said he knew him but they were not friends.
-Confronted with Abraham Towah’s claims that he stayed at Kundi’s house when he was in Foya because they were friends, Kunti Kamara said he recalled meeting Abraham Towah in Voinjama, but that he did not see him more than three times.
-He further stated that he was shocked by Abraham Towah’s statements.
+Asked about his relationship with AT, known as [redacted], Kunti Kamara said he knew him but they were not friends.
+Confronted with AT’s claims that he stayed at Kunti’s house when he was in Foya because they were friends, Kunti Kamara said he recalled meeting AT in Voinjama, but that he did not see him more than three times.
+He further stated that he was shocked by AT’s statements.

 When asked by an assessor judge about his alleged lack of knowledge about the dismantling of the electric generator in Foya when the entire town was without electricity and Kosiah indicated that the accused was a commander in Foya at that time, Kunti Kamara retorted that Alieu Kosiah did not say that he was a commander in Foya.
 The judge said that the accused was in Foya in the fall of 1993 and therefore could not be ignorant of everything.
 Kunti Kamara said that he was returning to Foya just for food and ammunition.
 Defence counsel returned to the distinction between the district of Foya and the town of Foya and indicated that Kosiah had stated that he assumed that Kunti Kamara was in Foya in 1993.